Master of Social Work

-In this programme, students integrate theory and practice and generate new theoretical and practical insights to improve professional practice.
-The programme endeavours to nurture students with the following capacities and qualities:
+Students integrate theory and practice and generate new theoretical and practical insights to improve professional practice.
+The programme values the following principles:

-- Contextual reflection: the ability to recognise the unique features of the social, cultural, and political contexts of human service practice and their implications for both theory and practice.
+- Contextual reflection: reflecting on the unique features of the social, cultural and political contexts of human service practice and their implications for both theory and practice.

-Recognising the complexity and inter-connectedness of problems and issues: the ability to relate one’s knowledge and skills to the context of professional practice, the local community, the Chinese mainland and the international community as a whole, and to appreciate the ethical and value considerations underlying professional practice.
+- The inter-connectedness of problems and issues: relating one’s knowledge and skills to the context of professional practice, the local community, the Chinese mainland and the international community as a whole, and appreciating the ethical and value considerations underlying professional practice.

-- Evolving personalised styles and frameworks of practice: the ability to continually reflect on and integrate one’s professional self, personal values and life experiences, and hence be able to transform practice theories into new ideas and methods which are congruent with one’s personal style of practice and within the evolving practice context.
+- Personalised styles and frameworks of practice: continually reflecting on and integrating one’s professional self, personal values and life experiences, and hence transforming practice theories into new ideas and methods that are congruent with one’s personal style of practice and within the evolving practice context.

 - Individualised learning path